Chinmayananda Saraswati: Chinmaya Mission

 It soon became necessary to co-ordinate the growing spiritual movement in the United States.
 Chinmaya Mission West was formed in 1975 for this purpose.

-Chinmayananda's message resonated with heads of other faiths.
+Swami Chinmayananda's message resonated with heads of other faiths.
 One of his yajñas in Bombay was inaugurated by Cardinal Valerian Gracias, a prominent Catholic archbishop of the time.
 The Dalai Lama, head of the Tibetan Buddhist order, visited with him at the Chinmaya Mission ashram in Sidhbari in 1981.
-Chinmayananda was a supporter of interfaith dialogue and participated in many interfaith events.
+Swami Chinmayananda was a supporter of interfaith dialogue and participated in many interfaith events.

 In 1992, he undertook a lecture tour of twelve US universities to establish an international library and research center, the Chinmaya International Foundation, in Kerala, India.

 Vishva Hindu Parishad

 In 1963, Swami Chinmayananda wrote an article airing the idea of calling for a World Hindu Council, inviting delegates from throughout the world to discuss the difficulties and needs concerning the "survival and development of Hindu culture."
 This attracted the attention of RSS pracharak S. S. Apte, who was airing similar ideas at that time.

 In the same year, Chinmaya Mission collected ₹10,000 to fund the construction of the Vivekananda Rock Memorial, which the RSS was building at the time in Kanyakumari.
-Additionally, in August 1964, the Pope announced that the International Eucharistic Conference would be held in November in Bombay, and stated that a specific number of Hindus would be converted to Christianity; Chinmayananda announced in response that he would convert an even greater number of people to Hinduism.
+Additionally, in August 1964, the Pope announced that the International Eucharistic Conference would be held in November in Bombay, and stated that a specific number of Hindus would be converted to Christianity; Swami Chinmayananda announced in response that he would convert an even greater number of people to Hinduism.

-Apte and Chinmayananda jointly organised such a conference at the Sandeepany ashram in August 1964, which resulted in the founding of the Vishva Hindu Parishad.
+Apte and Swami Chinmayananda jointly organised such a conference at the Sandeepany ashram in August 1964, which resulted in the founding of the Vishva Hindu Parishad.
 Swami Chinmayananda was elected as president and Apte as general secretary of the new organisation.